ndiego/icon-block/readme.txt

 == Screenshots ==

-1. The Icon Block includes the WordPress icon library allowing you to insert 270+ graphics.
+1. The Icon Block includes the WordPress icon library, allowing you to insert 270+ graphics.
 2. Create your own custom icons by simply copying/pasting the SVG code.
-Then modify the icon to suit your needs.
+Then, modify the icon to suit your needs.
-3. The Icon Block includes numerous icon controls such as color, rotation, alignment, padding, and border-radius.
+3. The Icon Block includes icon controls such as color, rotation, alignment, padding, and border-radius.
-4. Whether you need a big icon or a small one, the Icon Block adapts to your layout.
+4. The Icon Block adapts to your layout, whether you need a big or small icon.
-5. Use the "quick inserter" to quickly pick the WordPress icon you need.
+5. Use the "quick inserter" to pick the WordPress icon you need.
-6. The WordPress icon library modal is complete with categories, search, and preview size functionality.
+6. The WordPress icon library modal has categories, search, and preview size functionality.
 7. Custom icons are added via their own insertion modal with a large text area and the ability to preview the SVG code.
 8. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard-coded color/fill values in the provided SVG.

 == Changelog ==

+= 1.8.0 - 2024-02-03 =

+**Added**

+* [Experimental] The Icon Block can now be added to Navigation blocks (requires Gutenberg 17.6+)

 = 1.7.0 - 2024-01-02 =